-After the disruption caused by Covid-19, businesses are increasingly focusing on growing after the crisis and preparing for possible future issues.
+Businesses are increasingly focusing on preparing for possible future issues.
 But many private businesses don’t have contingency plans for the loss of a significant shareholder.
 Liquidity is a vital tool for business owners looking to preserve everything they have worked for without compromising their families' financial security.

 Disruption to a business can take many forms.
 It can be external such as sudden changes to the regulatory environment, a new entrant to the market or a large-scale event such as a global pandemic.
 Equally, though, the source can be internal.
 The loss of a significant shareholder or key decision-maker is a common example.

 According to the latest KPMG Family Business Survey, 47% of respondents currently have a contingency plan in place should something unexpected happen to business leaders.
 This means a significant amount of family businesses are not actively prepared for a common form of business disruption.